-The City has incorporated costings for Public Participation in a number of key projects. \$50,000 has been allocated towards staff training to better equip City staff with the skills and technologies needed to plan and then conduct participation projects in future.
+The City has incorporated costings for Public Participation in a number of key projects. \$50,000 is proposed for staff training to better equip City staff with the skills and technologies needed to plan and then conduct participation projects in future.
 The City has a broad budget estimate of approximately \$200,000 for the following projects that are likely to be appropriate for broad public participation in the future.